 How to Dress for a Taoist Wake

-If you are lucky enough to be invited to a Taoist wake, it is a great honor.
+If you are lucky enough to receive an invitation to a Taoist wake, it is a great honor.
 The host will take you through the entire process and make sure that you are comfortable.

-For example, you will be given a white cotton robe and a long sleeved white shirt to wear.
-The idea is that you are now living in a world of white, and you will have to shed your black garments to symbolize your life being transformed.
-You will be given white cotton socks to wear on your feet.
+For example, they will give you a white cotton robe and a long-sleeved white shirt to wear.
+The idea is that you are now living in a world of white, and you will have to shed your black garments to symbolize your transformation of life.
+They will give you white cotton socks to wear on your feet.

-You will be asked to remove all of your black clothing and to give it to the host.
-You will be given a pair of white slippers, and you are told that you must walk through the process barefoot.
+They will ask you to remove all of your black clothing and to give it to the host.
+You will also receive a pair of white slippers as you must walk through the process barefoot.

 The host will take you through the entire process so that you do not make any mistakes, such as getting dirt on the clothing or not putting on your slippers correctly.

 If it is a Taoist wake for a woman, the men must wear something white as well, but it can be white pants or a long sleeved shirt with no collar.

 They then lay the body out in a coffin that they have specially built for this purpose.
 It is in an open casket so that everyone can see what has happened to their loved one.